KangDohee2270/ko_LLM_zoo/README.md

   --max_new_token MAX_NEW_TOKEN
                         The maximum numbers of tokens to generate, ignoring the number of tokens in the prompt --temp TEMP           A value used to modulate the next token probabilities.
 Higher values increase randomness.
   --top_p TOP_P         A value that controls the determinism with which the model generates responses.
-Higher values increase the diversity of responses.
+Higher values increase the
+                        diversity of responses.
-  --use_gradio          Use gradio for chat UI --stream              Use streaming for chat
+  --use_gradio          Use gradio for chat UI --stream              Use streaming for chat --use_gpu USE_GPU     The number of GPUs to use.
+If you want to use 0 and 1, enter '0, 1' --quant {gptq,int8,fp4,nf4,nf4-dq,np4-dq-comp_bf16}
+                        Chosse quantization method.
+Note that the 'gptq' option must be preceded by quantization.py and use the stored weights
+  --gptq_weights GPTQ_WEIGHTS
+                        The path where the model weight quantized via GPTQ is stored.
+If not specified, the gptq model will not be available.
 ```

 </div>